schemathesis/schemathesis/docs/targeted.rst

 Custom targets
 ~~~~~~~~~~~~~~

-You can register your own targets with the ``schemathesis.register_target`` decorator.
+You can register your own targets with the ``schemathesis.targets.register`` decorator.
 The function should accept ``schemathesis.targets.TargetContext`` and return a float value:

 .. code:: python

     import schemathesis

-    @schemathesis.register_target
+    @schemathesis.targets.register
     def new_target(context) -> float:
         return float(len(context.response.content))